-(7) No Protocol Issued With Proposed Regulation:
+(7).
+No Protocol issued with proposed regulation:

-While NIOSH has issued its proposed standards for certification it has not released a protocol outlining the requirements, rules, details and procedures for the required workplace testing.
+While NIOSH has issued it's proposed standards for certification, it has not released a protocol outlining the requirements, rules, details and procedures for the required workplace testing.
 This omission denies respirator manufacturers due process and, furthermore, makes it impossible for them to respond to the proposal in a meaningful way because it is not complete.

 IV.
-RECOMMENDATIONS:
+Recommendations:

 - 1. The Proposed 42 CRF 84 must be withdrawn. - 2.
-NIOSH should continue to certify respirators for general industry and construction.
-Resources must be committed to developing a standard for all respirator certification for use in all industrial applications.
+If NIOSH is to no longer certify respirators for general industry and construction, resources must be committed to developing a consensus standard for all respirator certification for use in all industrial applications. - 3.
+This consensus standard must then be certified through a non-governmental third party.